 Your insurance company needs to be held accountable for their actions.
 Whether they are taking too long to settle your claim, or your claim has been unjustly denied, you can rely on the insurance attorneys at LeMaster & Ahmed, PLLC.
 Ms. Ahmed and Ms. LeMaster are well aware of the tactics used by insurance companies to limit their liability.
 They will aggressively advocate for you to secure the best possible settlement for you.

 Call (888) 306-2119 to schedule a case evaluation.
-We assist policyholders throughout the Dallas Fort Worth metropolitan area including surrounding counties such as Collin County, Dallas County, Montgomery County, and Harris County.
+We assist policyholders throughout the state of Texas such as the greater Houston metropolitan area including Galveston, Conroe, Spring, The Woodlands, Conroe and Pasadena.

 - Your Rights as a Policyholder